 Tranquil waters, long sandy beaches and countless islands.
 Enjoy a new pace of life while cruising the South Pacific.

-The South Pacific is iconic landscapes, a reflective beauty and an outback adventure ready to be discovered on a cruise.
+The South Pacific is full of iconic landscapes, reflective beauty and adventure, all awaiting to be discovered.
 Sprinkled across the world's biggest ocean, the countries of the South Pacific are vast and diverse and include The Cook Islands, Fiji, Tonga, Kiribati, Tuvalu, Nauru, New Caledonia, Niue, Palau, Papua New Guinea, Easter Island and so much more.

-For culture, diverse and beautiful flora and fauna, beaches and inviting waters, backpacking opportunities and watersports such as surfing and diving, Vanuatu, Samoa and Fiji are just some of the unmissable charms of the South Pacific.
+For culture, diverse and beautiful flora and fauna, beaches and inviting waters, backpacking opportunities and water-sports such as surfing and diving, Vanuatu, Samoa and Fiji are just some of the unmissable charms of the South Pacific.
 Cruising the South Pacific is simply a dream for lovers of the outdoors and adventure.
-A cruise is guaranteed to take you to the best of the South Pacific and introuduce you to cultures and ways of life that will encourage you to return again and again.
+A cruise is guaranteed to take you to the best of the South Pacific and introduce you to cultures and ways of life that will inspire you to return again and again.

 - Papeete, Tahiti - Papeete, Tahiti

 Papeete is located on Tahiti, the largest in a chain of islands that make up French Polynesia.
 Papeete is the capital city of Tahiti and is the ideal location to explore the best of Tahiti's natural beauty.
 The downtown market in Papeete, Le Marché, is a perfect example of the vibrant and multicultural atmosphere in the city.
 The lush landscapes of Tahiti are waiting to be explored and the abundance of shady hiking trails, pleasant beaches and calm waters are sure to impress all visitors.
 You can also embrace the ocean with activities like snorkeling, jet skiing and surfing.Highlights of Papeete